samnabi/omb-api/README.md

 ## Features

-- View all OMB cases for one or more municipalities
+- Scrape the OMB website and store the data in an SQLite database
+- Search for OMB cases by municipality, status, case number, and/or keywords
+- Get results as human-readable HTML or JSON

 ## Installation